-Time Before Graduation 21 weeks Action to Be Completed File application for admission to candidacy.
-File application for degree.
+Time Before Graduation 21 weeks Action to Be Completed File application for degree.
 12 weeks Contact graduate reader to make arrangements for final draft production.
 8 weeks Submit draft of the manuscript to your major professor for corrections.
-7 weeks Have title page approved by the graduate reader.
+The major professor may require an earlier submission 7 weeks Have title page approved by the graduate reader.
 Submit a revised version (approved by your major professor) to each member of your committee.
 6 weeks Defend thesis.
 Ensure that copies of results of oral defense of dissertation are filed in the Graduate School.
 5 weeks Submit a copy of the manuscript to the graduate reader for checking and final approval.
 Please do not expect immediate turnaround.
 The graduate reader may need up to three weeks to complete the check.
-2 weeks Thesis: File final four (or five) copies at the Graduate School
+2 weeks Thesis: File final three copies at the Graduate School